We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Some have timers which keep you on track to brush for 2 minutes, the recommended amount of time.
+Some have timers that keep you on track to brush for 2 minutes, the recommended amount of time.

-Some also have Bluetooth connectivity and are able to keep track of your brushing habits over time and send the data to your phone.
+Some also have Bluetooth connectivity and can keep track of your brushing habits over time and send the data to your phone.

 What you know about its manufacturer

 The best electric toothbrush for you is the one you’re most comfortable using.
-This is not always determined by price.
-Keep in mind that you’ll continue to need new brush heads, and that these vary in price, as well.
+This isn’t always determined by price, but it may be a consideration.

 Questions to keep in mind: